What is the tuition at CMU-Africa?

 - Mandela Institute for Development Studies (MINDS) Eligible students must be a citizen of an African country and reside in any African country, have obtained at least 70% in each subject/course in the last two completed years of study, and demonstrated leadership potential.

-- Government of Rwanda (GoR) Scholarships Eligible students must be a citizen of any country in the East African Community.
+- Government of Rwanda (GoR) Scholarships: Eligible students must be a citizen of any country in the East African Community.
+The GoR offers a 50% scholarship to qualified students from the East African Community.

-- Government of Rwanda (GoR) Loans Eligible students must be a citizen of Rwanda.
+- Government of Rwanda (GoR) Loans: Eligible students must be a citizen of Rwanda.
+Qualified Rwandan students receive a GoR 50% scholarship and 50% tuition loan.
+Living stipends are also available under the loan program.

-- Innovators Forward Fellowship Fund (IFFF) Eligible students must be a citizen of any African country, have an exceptional academic record, and demonstrated leadership potential.
+- Innovators Forward Fellowship Fund (IFFF): Eligible students must be a citizen of an African country, have an exceptional academic record, demonstrated leadership potential, and demonstrate the capacity to pay a portion of the tuition.

 How do applicants receive financial aid?